 - Prime location in the city centre

-Filled with colour and character, the hostel has a beautiful terrace, a comfy TV lounge, and a communal kitchen.
-The dorms are equipped with airconditioning, massive lockers that fit even the biggest backpack and super comfy bunk beds.
+Filled with colour and character, this lively hostel has a beautiful terrace, a comfy TV lounge, and a communal kitchen.
+The dorms are equipped with air conditioning, massive lockers that fit even the biggest backpack, and super comfy bunk beds.

-Free Wi-Fi, a PlayStation and Wii, board games, and a book exchange provide plenty of ways to kick boredom away.
-With so many entertainment options and charm, you’d think that the price is super high, when, in fact, it’s actually one of the cheapest hostels in Barcelona!
+Free Wi-Fi, a PlayStation, Wii, board games, and a book exchange provide plenty of ways to kick boredom away.
+With so many entertainment options and charm, you’d think that the price is super high, right?
+In fact, it’s actually one of the cheapest hostels in Barcelona!

 4. Best Party Hostel in Barcelona – Pars Teatro Hostel

-This popular party hostel in Barcelona, Pars Teatro Hostel is within easy reach of both Barcelona’s city centre and the beach.
-A hive of activity, there’s always something going on here, such as communal dinners, jam sessions, beach parties, pub crawls, sangria nights, and more.
+This popular party hostel in Barcelona, Pars Teatro Hostel is within easy reach of Barcelona’s city centre, the best beaches, and Barcelona Port.
+A hive of activity, there’s always something going on here.
+Events include communal dinners, jam sessions, beach parties, pub crawls, sangria nights, and more!